 Too much tossing can significantly erode the top layer of your mattress.
 Overall, this may compromise your mattress's life span.

-Kids frequently jumping on the bed can also cause the mattress to lose its structural integrity due to the formation of holes within the layers.
+Kids frequently jumping on the bed can also cause the mattress and your bed frame to lose its structural integrity due to the formation of holes within the layers.
 You can opt for a permanent solution which is purchasing a new bed, or a temporary fix which involves using mattress toppers and pillows as discussed below;

 Fixing a Sagging Mattress